Medically reviewed by Drugs.com. Last updated on Jul 6, 2022.

 - Drain fluids from cysts

 - Deliver therapies to a targeted region, such as a malignant tumor

 EUS is generally safe when performed at a center with an experienced and expert health care team.
 The procedure is usually performed by a medical doctor who specializes in the digestive system (gastroenterologist) and has specific training in EUS procedures.

 Your doctor will discuss with you the risk of complications from EUS.
 These risks, which are most commonly associated with fine-needle aspiration, may include:

 - Tearing (perforation) of an organ wall

 - Pancreatitis, if fine-needle aspiration of the pancreas is done

 You can reduce your risk of complications by carefully following your doctor's instructions for preparing for EUS.

-- Chest pain
+- Neck or chest pain